SquizAI/EHR/research/telehealth_regulations_2024_2025.md

 ## Executive Intelligence Brief

 The telehealth regulatory environment has reached an inflection point in 2025, with the convergence of AI governance frameworks, permanent telehealth policies, and sophisticated technology-specific regulations.
-This analysis maps the complex regulatory terrain affecting next-generation postpartum telehealth platforms and outlines strategic compliance pathways.
+This analysis maps the complex regulatory terrain affecting FloHealth's implementation and outlines strategic compliance pathways that will give your organization a competitive advantage in the evolving postpartum telehealth market.

 ```mermaid
 flowchart TD